-In accordance with Order No. Financial-Supervisory-Securities-Corporate-1010012865 and "Applicable question and answer for the provision of special reserves after the adoption of International Financial Reporting Standards (IFRSs)", the Company sets aside and reverses special reserves.
+In accordance with Order No. Financial-Supervisory-Securities-Corporate-1010012865 and "Applicable question and answer for the provision of special reserves after the adoption of International Financial Reporting Standards (IFRSs)", the Group sets aside and reverses special reserves.

-Details of the 2020 earnings distribution and dividends per share as approved by the shareholder's meeting held on July 1, 2021 were as follows:
+Details of the 2020 earnings distribution and dividends per share approved by the shareholder's meeting held on July 1, 2021 were as follows:

-Appropriation Dividend per

-of earnings share (NTD)
+Appropriation of earnings Dividend per share (NTD)

 2020 2020

 Legal reserve \$5,632

 Special reserve 9,314

 Cash dividend on common stock 12,613 \$0.2

 Share dividend on common stock 25,226 0.4

-Please refer to Note 6 (16) for details on employees' compensation and remuneration to directors and supervisors.
+Please refer to Note 6 (19) for details on employees' compensation and remuneration to directors and supervisors.